Karen Burke, Vice Chair

 Zone 2/Term expires: 2017

 Patrick Wingard was appointed to the CCC Board of Directors in November 2012 and elected in 2013.
 Born and raised in Detroit, Michigan, Patrick earned a B.S. in Civil Engineering from Michigan State University in 1993.
 Patrick is the North Coast Regional Representative for the Oregon Dept. of Land and Conservation and Development (DLCD) and a member of the Governor's North Coast Regional Solutions Team.
 Prior to his employment with DLCD, Patrick owned and operated Wingard Planning and Development Services and worked as Principal Planner for Clatsop County and Planning Director for the City of Warrenton.
 Patrick and his wife, Mary, moved to Clatsop County in 2000 and have lived in Astoria since 2003.
 They have two children, Davis and Lindsey, that attend Astoria public schools.
-Patrick enjoys being a classroom volunteer at Astor and Lewis and Clark Elementary Schools and coaching football for Astoria Youth Athletics.
-Patrick is also a member of the Education and Outreach Committee for the Chapter of the American Planning Association.
+Patrick enjoys kayaking in local estuaries and taking camping trips with his family.

 Tessa James Scheller